Copilot-Language/copilot/README.md

 use CBMC to prove that two back-ends generating C generate semantically equivalent C, to help detect bugs in C back-ends.

+For compiling it with CompCert, you need to install it, with its Standard C library (more at http://compcert.inria.fr/ ).

 Copyright, License
 ==================
 Copilot is distributed with the BSD3 license.
 The license file contains the